Brucephalus/Textbooks/Mage.md

  ***Spellcasting Ability.*** Constitution is the spellcasting ability for your Mage spells.
 ### Level 1: Magical Recovery
-At the end of a Short Rest, you regain expended Pact Magic spell slots but no more than a number equal to half your maximum (round up).
+At the end of a Short Rest, you regain expended Spellcasting spell slots but no more than a number equal to half your maximum (round up).
 Once you use this feature, you can’t do so again until you finish a Long Rest.
 ### Level 1: Unarmored Defense
 While you aren’t wearing any armor or holding a shield, your base Armor Class equals 10 plus twice your Proficiency Bonus.
 ### Level 2: Free Casting
 You can cast a Mage spell you have prepared without expending a spell slot.
 You can use this feature once and you regain all expended uses when you finish a Long Rest.
 You gain additional uses when you reach certain Mage levels, as shown in the Free Casting column of the Mage Features table.
 ### Level 3: Mage Subclass
 You gain a Mage subclass of your choice.
 A subclass is a specialization that grants you features at certain Mage levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Mage level or lower.

 *Like the 2014 Cleric, the subclass doesn't add any power to the class — just versatility*
 ### Level 4: Feat
 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
 You gain this feature again at Mage levels 8, 12, and 16.